PeachyPeachSM64/sm64ex-omm/README.md

   - `Extras`:
     - `Mario Colors`: Select a color palette for Mario.
 The last 4 are customizable.
     - `Peach Colors`: Select a color palette for Peach.
 The last 4 are customizable.
-    - `SMO Animations`: If enabled, replace some of the vanilla animations with animations from *Super Mario Odyssey*.
+    - `Super Mario Odyssey Animations`: If enabled, replace some of the vanilla animations with animations from *Super Mario Odyssey*.
     - `Cappy and Tiara`: If enabled, replace Mario's cap by Cappy and Peach's crown by Tiara.
     - `Colored Stars`: If enabled, give each level stars a specific color, like moons in *Super Mario Odyssey*.
     - `Vanishing HUD`: If enabled, make the HUD progressively vanish when Mario is moving.